hafizijaz-epazz/epazz_translate_api/README.md

 # Free Translate API

-## ⚠️ Important Notice

-The website hosted on PythonAnywhere is for demonstration purposes only.
-This is not a public API service and does not support external API hosting.

-If you want to use this project as an API, please clone the repository and host it on your own server or cloud platform.

 ## 📖 Usage Guide

 With the Free Translate API, you can translate words or sentences into the language you want.
 There are 2 ways to do this.